Ri Kōran (film)

-Ri Kōran (李香蘭, Ri Kōran) is a two-part historical and biographical film portraying the turbulent life and times of legendary singer and actress Yoshiko Yamaguchi, known as Ri Kōran in her prime.
+Ri Kōran (李香蘭, Ri Kōran) is a 2007 Japanese two-part historical and biographical film portraying the turbulent life and times of legendary singer and actress Yoshiko Yamaguchi, known as Ri Kōran in her prime.
 A tragic figure pitted into the limelight of fame by the unpredictable forces of history, she was caught between competing nationalisms and political conflicts, her life and career sculpted by the turbulence of war and global power shifts.
 Loosely based on Yamaguchi's memoir Ri Kōran wo Ikite: Watashi no Rirekisho, the two-episode film production was directed by Tonko Horikawa and starred Aya Ueto as Yamaguchi, first broadcasting in Japan by TV Tokyo on February 11 and 12, 2007.
 Subtitled versions were subsequently made available online to pan-Asian audiences on major Asian video sharing platforms.

 Plot

 The film follows Yoshiko Yamaguchi's life from childhood to adulthood, portraying her tragic identity crisis and internal cross-cultural conflict.
 Born in 1920 to well-educated Japanese expatriates in increasingly Japanese-dominated northeastern China, she was raised in a multi-ethnic, transnational social circle consisting of various Chinese, Japanese and European acquaintances, many of whom hail from an intellectual or artistic background.
 The film details her friendship with Lyuba Monosova Gurinets, the daughter of a Russian aristocratic family exiled by the 1917 Revolution and learned music from Italian soprano Madam Podresov, who was married into exiled Russian aristocracy.

 Yoshiko's father Fumio was an expert in Chinese history and literature, and belonged to a group of transnational Japanese intellectuals who wanted to build a pan-Asian utopia through Sino-Japanese cooperation.
 While her family was very fond and close to Chinese culture, as a child, she witnesses the brutalities of Japanese colonialism and imperialism against Chinese people firsthand, epitomized in a violent scene where her Chinese neighbor was tied to a tree and bloodily beaten by Japanese soldiers for suspected anti-Japanese activities.
 These traumatic episodes cause her to internalize her Japanese heritage as a marker of oppression, inducing guilt in the young child.

 In 1931, Japan invades northeastern China and establishes the pro-Japanese puppet state Manchukuo.
 At this time, Yoshiko was enrolled in a Beijing high school under the Chinese name Pan Shuhua, and was assumed to be Chinese by most of her peers.
 At a student gathering passionately denouncing Japanese aggression, Shuhua was asked what she would do if Japanese troops reached Beijing.
 She replies, "I want to stand atop Beijing's city walls and have bullets pierce through my body."
 Her classmates enthusiastically applaud her, assuming she meant she would use her own body to defend Beijing against Japanese invasion.
 However, as visually represented through a fiery dream sequence where Chinese and Japanese bullets shatter her from both sides, she was really expressing her helplessness in being caught in the crossfires of two nations she loved dearly.